MewsSystems/gitbook-channel-manager-api/channel-manager-operations/availabilityBlock.md

 ## Process availability block

-\[`async`\] This method is used when Mews push availability blocks.
-It is used to send availability blocks changes such as create, modification, cancellation.
+\[`async`\] This operation is used by Mews to push availability blocks to the Channel Manager.
+It is also used to push availability block modifications and cancellations.

 ### Request